-At Live Free Home Health Care of New Hampton, NH, we understand the struggles of ALS, and have put together some helpful resources to help make life a bit easier for family caregivers, including a video series, list of assistive equipment, and more.
+At Live Free Home Health Care, the Concord home health experts, we understand the struggles of ALS, and have put together some helpful resources to help make life a bit easier for family caregivers, including a video series, list of assistive equipment, and more.
 The following strategies can also help:

 - People with muscle diseases, such as ALS, are capable thinkers even if they can’t communicate clearly.
 Discuss choices openly and make joint decisions regarding the person’s medical care.

 - Ask if the person wants help before helping.
 Don’t take over tasks that still can be performed if the person is given adaptive devices and time.

 - While sometimes it seems faster and easier for you to take over certain tasks, be patient and let the person complete the tasks that he or she can.

 - Set up a computer and Internet access.
 Help locate and install adaptive technologies that enable computer use when movement is limited or absent.
 Computers provide entertainment and social interaction and enable the person with muscle disease to help with tasks such as paying bills, tracking down information, hiring services, and grocery shopping.